ANA Industry Benchmark

 To ensure statistical integrity, benchmark metric distributions are disabled in the platform user interface when fewer than four qualifying advertisers are present in a given segment.
 This safeguard prevents the display of skewed or unreliable data due to insufficient sample size.

-Double-Counting Prevention in the Cost Waterfall
+Double-Counting Prevention

 To avoid duplicate attribution, the Cost Waterfall metrics are calculated using a sequential, left-to-right approach, applying average values across advertisers.
 For example, if an impression is flagged as IVT (Invalid Traffic), it is excluded from subsequent categories such as non-viewable, non-measurable, or MFA.